With customer expectations changing, small and medium-sized businesses need to understand what’s expected.

 - 80% of customer service professionals responding to the Dimension Data Global Contact Centre Benchmarking Report stated they believe their current customer service system won’t meet the needs of future customers.

 - Weak mobile customer service is harming customer engagement.
-By 2018, half of agent interactions will be influenced in some way by real-time analytics.
+By 2018, half of the agent interactions will be influenced in some way by real-time analytics.
 (According to Gartner Predicts 2015)

 - By the end of 2018, one-fourth of the customer support and service operations will include a VCA or virtual customer assistant across all channels of communication.
 (According to Gartner Predicts 2015)